Skip to content

 Verify that the environment variable ECS_CLUSTER has the correct cluster name

 If the Amazon ECS container agent configuration parameter ECS_CLUSTER has the incorrect cluster name, then the container instance can't join the cluster.
-To check the contents of the /etc/ecs/ecs.config file to verify this parameter, run the following command:
+To check the contents of the /etc/ecs/ecs.config file and verify this parameter, run the following command:

 cat /etc/ecs/ecs.config